Yeashir/WordPress-Theme/README.md

 ## Theme Options: Home Page -
 Under Home Page You will find 10 Tab
-* Home Layout -
+* Home Layout - This section is mandatory, You can create your home page using Drag and Drop.
+In this section please Drag your desier Option form Deactive Section and Drop it in Active Section.
-  In this section please Drag your desier Option form Deactive Section to Active Section
+* Banner - In this section you can set a height of your banner, can uplode an image or color as background, set banner text and description and a button